Using Natural Language Processing to warn children against online predators.

 The greatest challenge to code performance-centered inside the platform chosen, TensorFlow 1.0.0, provided limitations.
 The code did provide a conversation-capable entity, but the model needs more training data if we want to go beyond proof-of-concept to deploy it in an application.

-The project successfully employed message sentiment analysis and was able to warn the user of potentially risky conversations.
+The project successfully employed message sentiment analysis and was able to warn the user of potentially risky conversations initiated by online predators.
 The sentiment analysis ranged from low, medium, or high levels of risk.

 Future considerations will take this project into a full-functioning environment of TensorFlow 2.1.0, eliminating other frameworks, including PyTorch.
 The internal model will receive an update to the LSTM structure and performance will be improved with the use of graphics computing processors, such as NVIDIA and its cuDNN framework.